bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.md

 Reboot by unplugging the power supply cable and the micro-usb cable (just resetting won't change the boot source), and enjoy the training!

+Don't forget to exit the shell created by the am335x setup script, as failing to do so may result in network issues later.

 ### 2.ii.
 Flash the image using a micro-SD card

 These instructions are given as reference only, they will install an old